Tim Adams Memorial Trophy

-The Tim Adams Memorial Trophy is presented annually by the Ontario Hockey League to the minor ice hockey player selected as the most valuable player of the OHL Cup.
+The Tim Adams Memorial Trophy is presented annually by the Ontario Hockey League (OHL) to the minor ice hockey player selected as the most valuable player of the OHL Cup.
 Tim Adams was a graduate of the Greater Toronto Hockey League and a long time coach of both the Toronto Marlboros and Toronto Young Nationals.
 Tim Adams died at an early age from cancer.